Rewards and Sanctions

 - Credit (achievement, effort, other) (1pt) - awarded for individual pieces of good work or sustained effort

 - Positive Referral (5pts) – awarded for an individual piece of outstanding work.
-When awarding a positive referral, it is usual to send the student to show the work to a member of the SLT.
-The student will also receive a letter home
+When awarding a positive referral, it is usual to send the pupils to show the work to a member of the SLT.
+The pupils will also receive a letter home

 In addition, staff may award the following rewards:

-- Citizenship (1pt) – for an act which helps the MVC community eg helping another student
+- Citizenship (1pt) – for an act which helps the MVC community eg helping another pupils

 - Assembly (1pt) – for taking part in an assembly

 - Sporting Representation (1pt) – for each appearance in a school team

 - Library Helper (2pts) – for helping in the library

 - Performing Arts Representation (2pts) – for participation in a performing arts event